Table of Contents

 Granites and Granodiorites

-Granite and granodiorite are by far the most common igneous rock types in the Swiss Alps.
-They typically consist of quartz, feldspar (both orthoclase and plagioclase), biotite, and muscovite, with minor amounts of amphibole.
-The classic Alpine granites include:
+Granites and granodiorites constitute the most abundant igneous rock types in the Swiss Alps.
+These coarse-grained plutonic rocks are primarily composed of quartz, feldspar (both orthoclase and plagioclase), biotite, and muscovite, with amphibole present in minor quantities.
+Their mineralogy and texture reveal complex histories of crystallization and deformation associated with the orogeny.
+The key Alpine granitic bodies include:

-- Aar Granite – part of the Aar Massif in the central Alps, this granite shows a distinct foliation and is often associated with migmatites, indicating partial melting of adjacent metamorphic rocks during the late stages of collision.
+- Aar Granite: Located within the Aar Massif at the heart of the central Alps, this granite is characterized by a pronounced foliation and is often interlayered with migmatites.
+These features indicate that partial melting of surrounding metamorphic rocks occurred during the late stages of collision, reflecting high-temperature conditions deep within the crust.

-- Bergell (Bregaglia) Granite – located in the southeastern Alps near the Italian border, this is a compositionally zoned pluton that records a transition from early dioritic to later granitic magmas.
-It intruded at shallow depths and is associated with gold and base‑metal mineralisation.
+- Bergell (Bregaglia) Granite: Situated near the Italian border in the southeastern Alps, the Bergell intrusion is a compositionally zoned pluton transitioning from early dioritic to late-stage granitic magmas.
+Intruded at relatively shallow crustal levels, it is associated with significant mineralization, including gold and base metals, reflecting complex magmatic-hydrothermal processes.

 Diorites and Gabbros